IBM/mas-mviedge-cpu-monitor/README.md

-# Install MVI Edge on Ubuntu VMWare (Mac) - Run in CPU mode - Integrate with MAS Monitor - Find Gold !
+# Install MVI Edge on Ubuntu VMWare - Run in CPU mode - Integrate with MAS Monitor - Find Gold !
 **Author:** Christophe Lucas **Last Updated:** 22 April 2024 <br>
 **Disclaimer:** This tutorial is delivered as-is and is NOT formal IBM product documentation in any way
 ## Table of Contents